simplenodeorm/simplenodeorm/README.md

 ```
 For more detailed information see <a href="https://github.com/simplenodeorm/simplenodeorm/blob/master/simplenodeorm.pdf">simplenodeorm.pdf</a>

-For help in generating ORM model, meta and repository objects a java maven application is available on github
+For help in generating ORM model, metadata and repository objects a java maven application is available on github
 at <a href="https://github.com/simplenodeorm/ormobjectgenerator">ormobjectgenerator</a>